-Back in 2008 I live blogged being run up be a phone polling company, partly out of habit (something’s happening! write about it on the internet!*) but also to provide a counter-example to those who say ‘but I don’t know ANYONE who has ever been polled’.** The post has generated a fair amount of interest since and it reflects the way polls are still done.
+Back in 2008 I live blogged being rung up be a phone polling company, partly out of habit (something’s happening! write about it on the internet!*) but also to provide a counter-example to those who say ‘but I don’t know ANYONE who has ever been polled’.** The post has generated a fair amount of interest since and it reflects the way polls are still done.
 So here it is again, with a couple of typos corrected but the basic brevity of live blogging retained.

 Unusual first question: asking whether I’d vote “at a polling station” or not vote at all.
-Person bit flumoxed when I said I’d vote by post next time – neither not voting nor a polling station.
+Person bit flummoxed when I said I’d vote by post next time – neither not voting nor a polling station.

 Usual political questions – how vote next time, last time etc.